 Deposit bonuses match your deposit with bonus money you can punt with.
 These promotions hand you more money than any other kinds of promotions.

-For example, a typical bonus at a UK betting site could be “100% bonus up to £50”.
+Let’s interpret a typical bonus at a UK betting site like 100% bonus up to £50.